aws-samples/cfn101-workshop/content/basics/operations/helper-scripts/index.md

   :::code{language=shell showLineNumbers=false showCopyAction=true}
   cd cfn101-workshop/code/workspace
   :::
-  1. Use the AWS CLI to create the stack.
+  1. Use the AWS CLI to update the stack.
 The required parameters have been pre-filled for you.
   :::code{language=shell showLineNumbers=false showCopyAction=true}
-  aws cloudformation update-stack --stack-name cfn-workshop-ec2 \
+  aws cloudformation update-stack --stack-name cfn-workshop-helper-scripts \
   --template-body file://helper-scripts.yaml \
-  --capabilities CAPABILITY_IAM \
+  --capabilities CAPABILITY_IAM
-  --parameters ParameterKey=AvailabilityZone,ParameterValue=YOUR-SAME-AVAILABILITY-ZONE-HERE
   :::
   1. If the `update-stack` command was successfully sent, CloudFormation will return `StackId`.
-  :::code{language=shell showLineNumbers=false showCopyAction=true}
+  :::code{language=shell showLineNumbers=false showCopyAction=false}
-  "StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-ec2/96d87030-e809-11ed-a82c-0eb19aaeb30f"
+  "StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-helper-scripts/96d87030-e809-11ed-a82c-0eb19aaeb30f"
   :::
   1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and wait for stack status to reach **UPDATE_COMPLETE**.
 You need to periodically select Refresh to see the latest stack status.
+This should be quick as a new EC2 instance is not being launched.
 ::::

 ::::tab{id="local" label="Local development"}
 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** link in a new tab and log in to your AWS account.
-1. Click on the stack name, for example **cfn-workshop-ec2**.
+1. Click on the stack name, for example `cfn-workshop-helper-scripts`.
 1. In the top right corner click on **Update**.
 1. In **Prepare template**, choose **Replace current template**.
 1. In **Template source**, choose **Upload a template file**.
 1. Click on **Choose file** button and navigate to your workshop directory.
 1. Select the file `helper-scripts.yaml` and click **Next**.
 1. For **Amazon Machine Image ID** leave the default value in.
-1. For **AvailabilityZone** parameter, leave the selected AZ in.
 1. For **EnvironmentType** leave the selected environment in.
 1. You can leave **Configure stack options** default, click **Next**.
 1. On the **Review <stack_name>** page, scroll down to the bottom and tick **I acknowledge that AWS CloudFormation might create IAM resources** check box, then click on **Submit**.